 Atlanta Police Department - PiHi is split into APD's Zone 2 (north of Rock Springs Rd) and Zone 6 (Rock Springs Rd and south of it).

 APD Crime Maps - See what's happening in Piedmont Heights with APD's GIS mapping tool.
 You can select your neighborhood, date range, and more.

 APD Crime Stats - Additional info from APD on Crime in Atlanta.
 Click on the CRIME DATA tab.

 Policing Alternatives & Diversion Initiative (PAD) - The Policing Alternatives & Diversion Initiative (formerly the Pre-Arrest Diversion Initiative) works to reduce arrest and incarceration of people experiencing extreme poverty, problematic substance use, or mental health concerns, and increase the accessibility of supportive services in Atlanta and Fulton County.
 Since 2017, PAD has diverted more than 200 people from local jails and offered access to housing, mental health and substance use recovery support, employment and income benefits, while addressing legal issues and barriers to stability.
-By June 2021, they plan to offer their services city-wide.
-Beginning January 2021, Piedmont Heights residents in Zone 6 can also file an ATL311 to refer issues of community concern related to behavioral health or poverty (Zone 6 is Wimbledon, Kilburn, Lebanon, Gotham Way, and other areas north of Wimbledon such as Monroe Place apartments).
+You can also contact ATL311 to refer issues of community concern related to behavioral health or poverty.
+Learn more with their FAQs.